Best options to grow your short-term cash savings in Singapore

 Singapore Treasury bills (T-bills) are short-term Singapore Government Securities (SGS) which are sold for less than their nominal or face value.
 When T-bills mature, investors receive the full face value, earning the difference as interest (ie. T-bills interest rate).
 The two different types of T-bills issued by the government are 6-month and 1-year, respectively.Â

-Money market funds in Singapore: What are your next best moves?
+Money market funds in Singapore: What can be your next moves?

 Depending on your risk tolerance and investment objectives, a list of cash management or liquidity funds is available on our Fund Smart platform for you to earn more on the value of your cash.
 Or, you can consider our diversified Cash Smart Portfolios that allow you to earn yields.
 Either way, there are no penalties on fund or portfolio redemptions.